Indonesian President Prabowo To Visit China This Week - UrduPoint

 Indonesian President Prabowo To Visit China This Week

-Beijing, (APP - UrduPoint / Pakistan Point News - 5th Nov, 2024) Indonesian President Prabowo Subianto will visit China this week, Beijing's foreign ministry said Tuesday, on his first foreign tour as he seeks a more prominent position for Jakarta on the world stage.
+Beijing, (APP - UrduPoint / Pakistan Point News - 5th Nov, 2024) Indonesian President Prabowo Subianto will visit China and meet leader Xi Jinping this week, both nations said Tuesday -- his first foreign tour as he seeks a more prominent position for Jakarta on the world stage.

 The 73-year-old ex-general's state visit will take place from Friday to Sunday, Chinese Foreign Ministry spokesperson Hua Chunying said in a statement.